 Duck Fart Drink

 The Duck Fart is said to have been originally created at a bar called the Peanut Farm, in Anchorage, Alaska.
 This is why the drink also goes by the name, Alaskan Duck Fart.
+As far as alcoholic shot names go, you have to admit it is memorable.

 The cocktail is usually served as a layered shot.
 Kahlua coffee liqueur makes the base layer, then Bailey's or another Irish Cream.
 The final layer is typically a blended whiskey, such as Crown Royal or Canadian Whiskey (as I used here).
 Some swap the whiskey for Grand Marnier, but that is actually a B-52 shot not a Duck Fart.